Health in a Bowl - Chicken Meatball and Vegetable Soup

 this effectively.
 There are smartphone apps which will help you to track your

-calorie consumption and exercise and recommend a daily calorie intake based on
+calorie consumption and exercise and recommend a daily calorie intake based on your weight loss goals.

 this is a chunky soup, be choiceful of the vegetables used and the stage at